-• SIC 283: Drugs (ISIC Rev.3, 2423: Pharmaceuticals);

-• SIC 357: Computer and office equipment (ISIC Rev.3, 30: Office, accounting and computing machinery);

-• SIC 36 (excluding 366): Electronic and other electrical equipment and components, except computer equipment (ISIC Rev.3, 31: Electrical machinery and apparatus);

-• SIC 366: Communication equipment (ISIC Rev.3, 32: Radio, TV and communications equipment);

-- SIC 372-376: Aircraft and spacecraft (ISIC Rev.3, 353: Aircraft and spacecraft); - SIC 38: Measuring, analyzing and controlling instruments (ISIC Rev. 3, 33: Medical,
+- SIC 283: Drugs (ISIC Rev.3, 2423: Pharmaceuticals); - SIC 357: Computer and office equipment (ISIC Rev.3, 30: Office, accounting and computing machinery); - SIC 36 (excluding 366): Electronic and other electrical equipment and components, except computer equipment (ISIC Rev.3, 31: Electrical machinery and apparatus); - SIC 366: Communication equipment (ISIC Rev.3, 32: Radio, TV and communications equipment); - SIC 372-376: Aircraft and spacecraft (ISIC Rev.3, 353: Aircraft and spacecraft); - SIC 38: Measuring, analyzing and controlling instruments (ISIC Rev. 3, 33: Medical, precision and optical instruments)

-&lt;sup>13 This procedure is consistent with that suggested by the Frascati Manual (OECD, 2002) in order to adjust R&D expenditures correctly for differences in price levels over time (i.e. intertemporal differences requiring deflation) and between countries (i.e. interspatial differences requiring a PPP equivalent).
-In particular "...the Manual recommends the use of the implicit gross domestic product (GDP) deflator and GDP-PPP (purchasing power parity for GDP), which provide an approximate measure of the average real "opportunity cost" of carrying out the R&D (ibidem, p.
-217).
-PPP dollars were chosen, since the US dollar is commonly considered the reference currency for global transactions, such as those carried out by the investigated firms.

-&lt;sup>14 Given the very small number of firms involved, we decided not to make the arbitrary choice of using either the national or the euro PPA converter.

-&lt;sup>15 In this respect - using the same dataset - Ortega-Argilés, Piva, Potters and Vivarelli (2010) found significant sectoral differences in the R&D-productivity relationship.
+&lt;sup>13 In this respect - using a different dataset - Ortega-Argilés, Piva, Potters and Vivarelli (2010) and Ortega-Argilés, Potters and Vivarelli (2011) found significant sectoral differences in the R&D-productivity relationship (see also Mohnen and Hall, 2013).

-&lt;sup>16 We took the standard OECD classification (see Hatzichronoglou, 1997) and extended it to include the entire electrical and electronic sector 36 (considered as a medium-high tech sector by the OECD).
+&lt;sup>14 We took the standard OECD classification (see Hatzichronoglou, 1997) and extended it to include the entire electrical and electronic sector 36 (considered as a medium-high tech sector by the OECD).
 We opted for this extension considering that we only compare the high-tech sectors with all the others and that we need an adequate number of observations in the sub-group of high-tech sectors.